Skip to main content

 3 mentions Positive Neutral Negative

 The story is effectively conveyed through well-crafted splash screens and minimalistic backgrounds that enhance the nostalgic feel of a classic C64 game.
-Programmer Oscar Celestini successfully captures the essence of the era, making the storytelling both engaging and visually appealing.
+Programmer Oscar Celestini successfully captures the essence of the era, immersing players in the narrative experience.

 • “The splash screens for the intro, story beats, and death are all very well done.”